sijpesteijn/mafia-maven-plugin/README.md

     <tr>
         <td>targets</td>
         <td></td>
-        <td>Values are prefixed with !define and postfixed with /target/classes/ and copied to content.txt (useful
+        <td>Values are prefixed with !define and postfixed with /target/classes/ and added to content.txt (useful
         for hot-deployment).</td>
     </tr>
     <tr>